Battle at Fort Utah: Planning the attack

-Battle
+The attack

 The Timpanogos had fortified their village with barricades made from stacked logs and fallen timber.
 The fortifications housed seventy warriors and their families.
 The Timpanogos were headed by Pareyarts, who was sick from the measles.
-Some Timpanogos who were friends with some of the settlers sought shelter in Fort Utah before the battle, including Antonga, whom the Mormons called "Black Hawk."
+Some Timpanogos who were friends with some of the settlers sought shelter in Fort Utah before the battle, including Antonga, whom the Mormons called "Black Hawk".

 The Nauvoo Legion was sent from Salt Lake City and on February 8, they engaged the Timpanogos in battle.
 Their initial strategy was to encircle the Timpanogos village and kill all hostile Timpanogos.
 The Timpanogos fortified themselves in an abandoned cabin, and the first day ended in a stalemate.
 Pareyarts's braves were probably joined by warriors from villages on the Spanish Fork river and Peteetneet Creek.
 The next day, the soldiers mounted shields on sledges and the defending Timpanogos suffered about ten casualties and Chief Opecarry was wounded.
 Joseph Higbee, son of Isaac Higbee, was the only casualty of the Mormons.
 The Timpanogos fled during the night after the second day of fighting.
 They split into two groups.
 Pareyarts took a small group of wounded and sick and fled to Rock Canyon.
 Opecarry took the rest of the Timpanogos towards the Spanish Fork River.
-Black Hawk reported to the settlers that the village was deserted the next morning; about eight bodies were found in the camp, killed possibly by exposure to the cold or shots from Nauvoo Legion.
+Black Hawk was sent by the militia to scout out the village the next morning, and it was deserted except for the bodies of around ten Native American people shots by the Nauvoo Legion.